web2py/py4web/docs/chapter-03.rst

       -m, --mode TEXT                 default or development  [default: default] -help, -h, --help               Show this message and exit.

-The ``app_names`` option lets you filter which specific apps you want to serve (comma separated).
-If absent or empty all the apps in the APPS_FOLDER will be run.
+The ``app_names`` option lets you filter which apps to serve (comma-separated).
+If omitted or empty, every app in ``APPS_FOLDER`` runs.

-By default (for security reasons) the py4web framework will listen only on 127.0.0.1, i.e. localhost.
+For security reasons, py4web listens only on ``127.0.0.1`` (localhost) by default.
+To reach it from another machine, set the host
-If you need to reach it from other machines you must specify the host option, like ``py4web run --host 0.0.0.0 apps``.
+explicitly: ``py4web run --host 0.0.0.0 apps``.

-The ``url_prefix`` option is useful for routing at the py4web level.
-It allows mapping to multiple versions of py4web running on different ports as long as the url_prefix and port match the location.
-For example ``py4web run --url_prefix=/abracadabra --port 8000 apps``.
+The ``url_prefix`` option adds a prefix to every route py4web generates and accepts.
+It is useful when you need several py4web instances on different ports to coexist behind a single reverse
+proxy: each instance gets its own prefix, and the proxy forwards requests by matching that prefix.
+Example:
+``py4web run --url_prefix=/abracadabra --port 8000 apps``.

-By default py4web will automatically reload an application upon any changes to the python files of that application.
-The reloading will occur on any first incoming request to the application that has been changed (lazy-mode).
-If you prefer an immediate reloading (sync-mode), use ``py4web run --watch sync``.
-For production servers, it's better to use ``py4web run --watch off`` in order to avoid unneeded checks (but you will need to restart py4web for activating any change).
+By default py4web automatically reloads an app whenever its Python files change.
+In *lazy* mode (the default), the reload happens on the first incoming request after the change.
+For immediate reloading use ``--watch sync``.
+For production, use ``--watch off`` to skip the file checks entirely; you will then need to restart py4web manually for changes to take effect.

 .. note::